 Grade B in GCSE English Language is essential.

 The course is classroom based with 4.5 hours of lectures per week.
-Both the AS and the A Level are awarded through examination only, with no coursework component.
+It has no coursework component.

 The study of Classics nurtures the personal transferable skills of problem-solving, analysis, disciplined argument and persuasive presentation which employers value highly.
 Its study is proof of intelligence, commitment and an ability to think creatively.
 All these skills will be sought by university admissions tutors and employers.